ClemSc/OpenKeyMegalothorax/README.md

 ## List of publications from which the species data where compiled

-Christian, E. (1998), 'Megalothorax sanctistephani sp.n.
+Christian, E. (1998), '<em>Megalothorax sanctistephani</em> sp.n.
 (Insecta: Collembola: Neelidae) from the catacombs of St. Stephen's Cathedral, Vienna', Annalen des Naturhistorischen Museums, Wien 100B, 15–18.

 Christiansen, K. A. and Bellinger, P. F.Honolulu University of Hawaii Press, ed.,  (1992), Insects of Hawaii.
 Volume 15.
 Collembola, University of Hawaii Press, Honolulu.